gammasoft71/Examples_Qt/README.md

 [LineEdit](Qt.Widgets/CommonControls/LineEdit) shows how to create a line edit with QLineEdit.

+[ListView](Qt.Widgets/CommonControls/ListWidget) shows how to create a list widget with QListView.

 [ListWidget](Qt.Widgets/CommonControls/ListWidget) shows how to create a list widget with QListWidget.

 [PictureBox](Qt.Widgets/CommonControls/PictureBox) shows how to create a picture box with QLabel.